DutchMaker/DM-02/Documentation/README.md

   - BC and HL may be used as pair for 16-bit operations
 - The ALU is based around an EPROM
 - Supported flags: Zero, Carry, Negative, Overflow
-- Flags may be stored/loaded to/from RAM for use in CALL/RET instructions and for future interrupt support.
+- Flags may be pushed/popped onto/off the stack for use in JMP/CALL/RET instructions and for future interrupt support.
 - I/O is addressable through memory and there are 256 addresses reserved for this
 - Planned I/O modules:
-  - Program loader (i.e. from SD card)
+  - Program loader (e.g., from SD card)
   - VGA card
   - Keyboard
 - Modular design based on stackable PCBs